Rockenbrew

 Microtubes

 These very small vessels make it easier to shake our sample manually or by way of some invention.
 My multi-tool and a makeshift attachment work well.
-This ensures that the cells are distributed evenly within our sample and that clumps of cells are broken up enough to count.
+Some form of vigorous shaking ensures that the cells are distributed evenly within our sample and that clumps of cells are broken up enough to count.